It is used to treat cancer.

+If you have an allergy to sunitinib or any other part of this drug.
 If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.
-If you take any other drugs (prescription or OTC, natural products, vitamins).
-There are many drugs that interact with this drug, like certain drugs that are used for HIV, infections, or seizures.
+If you are pregnant or may be pregnant.
+This drug may cause harm to an unborn baby.
+Women must use birth control while taking this drug and for some time after the last dose.
+Ask your doctor how long to use birth control.
+If you get pregnant, call your doctor right away.
 If you are breast-feeding.
-Do not breast-feed while you take this drug and for 1 week after your last dose.
+Do not breast-feed while you take this drug or for 1 month after you stop this drug.
 This is not a list of all drugs or health problems that interact with this drug.
 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take this drug?